Chainsaw Won’t Start – Now What?

-As with most 2-stroke engines that get a heavy workout, the chainsaw requires constant maintenance, and even when we take care of all the basics to try to keep it in good operating shape, things can still go wrong.
+As with most 2-stroke engines that get a heavy workout, the chainsaw requires constant maintenance.
+Even when we take care of all the basics to try to keep it in good operating shape, things can still go wrong.

 Why won’t the chainsaw start?

 This is a question many cottagers ask themselves every year.
-It might be the first time we try to fire up the gear or it could simply happen in the middle of the season after the chainsaw has been running perfectly for weeks.
+It might be the first time we try to fire up the chainsaw in the spring or it could simply stop working in the middle of the season after the chainsaw has been running perfectly for weeks.

 First, you have to check the safety switch or kill switch to make sure it isn’t in the off position.
 Hopefully this is the problem and you are off to the races.